 During the period ended June 30, 2015, the Company allowed certain claims with regard to Peruvian properties to lapse and thus, recorded a non-cash impairment of \$1,185,000.
-The Company has maintained in good standing a portion of the Tres Marias and Lunahuana properties which are early to mid-stage gold and gold-silver exploration projects in Peru.
+The Company has maintained in good standing a portion of the Tres Marias, Lunahuana and Las Brujas properties which are early stage gold and gold-silver exploration projects in Peru.